By Kathy Engle, Vitals contributor

 Having found an effective solution for her vitiligo, Francis now works to support other patients with vitiligo and raise awareness for treatment options.
 Along with speaking at the recent FDA meeting, she started a blog to share her experience and build community.
 She and her mother, Vimala Francis, participated at a World Vitiligo Day event with Dr. Pandya in June 2021 and Francis is active in the Purple Patch Teens Group, part of VIT Friends, a group that supports vitiligo patients.

-Perhaps it’s no surprise that Francis aspires to be a pediatric dermatologist.
+Perhaps it’s no surprise that Francis aspires to be a pediatric dermatologist when she grows up.
 She has always enjoyed working with children, through volunteering and teaching English as a second language.
 She also gathered other socially conscious students to start a club at her high school that highlights global issues in teen-friendly, digestible formats.
-As Francis feels more in control of her disease and her self-confidence is on the rise, she is becoming a powerful advocate for patients with vitiligo around the world.
+As Francis feels more in control of her disease and her self-confidence is on the rise.

 “Psychologically, it is so encouraging to see this kind of progress,” says Francis of her treatment.
 “Going through the pandemic and struggling with anxiety and depression, I realized that the root of my self-doubt stemmed from the onset of vitiligo, so I want to help others with this condition.”